-College of Saint Mary's dining service, Chartwells, provides dining services to students.
-Breakfast, lunch, and dinner are served weekdays, and brunch and lunch are prepared on the weekends.
+College of Saint Mary's dining service, Aladdin, provides dining services to students.
+Breakfast, lunch, and dinner are served on weekdays, and brunch and lunch are prepared on the weekends.
+Check the dining hall for daily hours of operations.
 Hours of operation are as follows: